 - All electrical wiring should be performed as to comply with National Electric Code NFPA 70.
 Additionally, be aware of any additional city or utility code requirements before installation.
-Units must be properly grounded. - Supplied power to the unit must comply with the nameplate requirements. - The CERV should have its own dedicated circuit. - Never run control wiring and power wiring through the same conduit. - Always use proper gauge stranded copper wire for power connections.
+Units must be properly grounded. - Supplied power to the unit must comply with the nameplate requirements. - The CERV should have its own dedicated circuit. - The circuit supplying the CERV SHOULD NOT have a GFCI outlet or GFCI circuit breaker.
+The CERV contains variable speed fans and a variable speed heat pump inverter, which can lead to false trips on the GFCI devices. - If the CERV is installed in an area that would normally require a GFCI outlet (laundry / sink / etc. nearby), the CERV should be hard-wired to the circuit instead of plugging in. - Never run control wiring and power wiring through the same conduit. - Always use proper gauge stranded copper wire for power connections.